+Director of (Candidate) Formation

-Director of Diaconal Formation
+he Director of Candidate Formation is responsible to the Director of the

-The Director of Diaconal Formation is a member of clergy, appointed by the Bishop, and is responsible to the Bishop or his delegate.
-The Director of Diaconal Formation oversees the implementation of the formation program.
-He conducts regular assessments of the aspirants/candidates, supervises the formation team or process, faculty, and mentors, and maintains contact with the pastor's and/or supervisors of the aspirants/candidates.
-The main functions of the Director of Diaconal Formation are to:
+Diaconate and appointed by the Bishop.
+In conjunction with the Director of the Diaconate, the Director of Formation, oversees the implementation of the formation program.
+The Director of Formation will generally conduct regular assessments of the aspirants/candidates, supervise the formation team, faculty, and mentors, and maintain contact with the pastor's and/or supervisors of the aspirants/candidates.
+The main function of the Director of Formation is to:

-- Obtain and process information about the progress of the candidates, make recommendations to the Bishop and lead the meetings of the Admissions and Formation Board. - Directly select and supervise the formation team and faculty on matters related to those roles. - Directly supervise all aspects for the mentors including the selection of mentors, and the procedures and reporting process for mentors and for the aspirants/candidates as related to the mentor phase of formation. - Coordinate the approval and assignment of Spiritual Directors. - Directly oversee all aspects of the implementation and schedule of the formation program and conduct and coordinate the regular assessments of the candidates and formation faculty. - To coordinate and oversee the screening of potential candidates for admission into the Diaconate Formation Program - Collaborate with the Bishop on the execution of the program, on assessing the progress of the candidates, and on dealing with any family issues that arise during the program. - Coordinate and communicate as necessary on Diaconate matters with the Director of Deacon Personnel.
+- Obtain and process information about the progress of the candidates, make recommendations to the Director, and participate in the meetings of the Admissions and Scrutinies Board. - Directly select and supervise the formation team and faculty and, in conjunction with the Director, would have the final say (for the Bishop) on matters related to those roles. - Directly supervise all aspects for the mentors including the selection of mentors, a supervisor of mentors (if applicable) and the procedures and reporting process for mentors and for the aspirants/candidates as related to the mentor phase of formation. - Coordinate the approval and assignment of Spiritual Directors. - Directly oversee all aspects of the implementation and schedule of the formation program and conduct the regular assessments of the candidates and formation faculty. - To coordinate and oversee the screening of potential candidates for admission into the Diaconate Formation Program - Collaborate with the Director on the execution of the program, on assessing the progress of the candidates, and on dealing with any family issues that arise during the program. - Work with the Director and Assistant Director as necessary with regard to ongoing formation of the Ordained Diaconate Community, more specifically for the first three years of post-ordination formation. - Be an integral part of the Diaconate staff.